kevinconway/Deferred.js/doc/README.rst

 Promise collections can be created with the `new` keyword.

 Promise collections are Modelo objects and can be given an argument named "promises" which contains an object literal.
-The object should contain key value pairs of promises and the keys under which those promise values should be exposed.
+The object should contain key value pairs of promises.

 Promise collections are extended from promises and expose a virtually identical interface.